shtroizel/matchable/README.md

 ```
 to specify custom build or install directories or to force use of clang see:
 ```
-scripts/setup.sh -h
+scripts/setup.py -h
 ```
-* use of setup.sh is of course optional and serves as a reference or example workflow
+* use of setup.py is of course optional and serves as a reference or example workflow
-* setup.sh will remove the build and install directories before starting!
+* setup.py will remove the build and install directories before starting!
 # Running Tests / Examples
-Assuming workflow above with install directory under the project root (modify paths accordingly for your workflow).
+Assuming workflow above with install directory under the project root (modify paths accordingly for your
+workflow).
 <br/>
 <br/>